 Given that Air is currently selling small quantities to entities like the Department of Defense (DoD), Sheehan acknowledges that its strategy requires "scaling pretty aggressively."
-Progress thus far has been supported by $30 million in funding secured last year, and future growth will make use of a $65 million deal with the DoD that was signed just last month, following the successful completion of a test flight run purely on SAF last year.
+Progress thus far has been supported by $30 million in Series A funding secured last year, and future growth will make use of a $65 million deal with the DoD that was signed just last month, following the successful completion of a test flight run purely on SAF last year.

 The novelty of its product, and the need to promote legislation that allows the use of pure SAFs for commercial flights, means the Air Company will need to keep building its reputation through demonstration projects.
 This includes entities such as NASA who in 2022 awarded Air a NASA Small Business Technology Transfer (STTR) award for work in decarbonizing the rocket fuel used for extraterrestrial aviation.